pyjlTW/Airbnb-Blog/README.md

 ## Chicago's Airbnb Adventure: Embracing Innovation Amid Regulation

 In 2016, as Airbnb's presence in Chicago flourished, so too did the need for regulatory oversight.
-The City of Chicago implemented new ordinances aimed at ensuring fair play and accountability within the home-sharing industry[^1].
-These regulations, including registration requirements, taxation, and limitations on rental units[^2], introduced both opportunities and challenges for Airbnb hosts.
+The City of Chicago implemented new ordinances aimed at ensuring fair play and accountability within the home-sharing industry[^2].
+These regulations, including registration requirements, taxation, and limitations on rental units[^3], introduced both opportunities and challenges for Airbnb hosts.

+> [!NOTE]
+>Chicago hosted 55.2 million tourists in 2019, boasting an average occupancy rate of 63.1% in October 2023[^1].
+This underscores Chicago's status as a tourism hotspot with exceptionally high booking rates.

 ### Unveiling Insights Through Data Analysis

 To understand the impact of these regulations, we embarked on a data-driven exploration, analyzing over 730,000+ data points sourced directly from Airbnb and Kaggle.
-Our analysis uncovered intriguing trends, notably a surge in listings leading up to 2016, driven by factors such as the increasing popularity of home-sharing[^3] and the growing acceptance of the sharing economy[^4].
+Our analysis uncovered intriguing trends, notably a surge in listings leading up to 2016, driven by factors such as the increasing popularity of home-sharing[^4] and the growing acceptance of the sharing economy[^6].
 However, following the introduction of regulations in 2016, we observed a notable decline in listings, signaling the beginning of a shift in the home-sharing landscape.
 Delving deeper, we unearthed the differential impact of these regulations on individual hosts versus larger enterprises.

 <p align="center"><img width="766" alt="Screenshot 2024-05-02 at 10 34 10 AM" src="https://github.com/pyjlTW/Airbnb-Blog/assets/149203625/0083f9f3-005c-44e4-a272-94c3a7f149ee"></p>